Mechanus/BestCommunity/ReadMe.txt

 This program is ran using Node JS.

-Before running this program, you must npm install express
+Before running this program, you must npm install express and pug

 This program may be run from the command prompt by typing in "node Server.js" in the root folder.